Robert Słaboń

-Robert Słaboń (born 15 September 1953) is a former international speedway rider from Poland.
+Robert Słaboń (born 15 September 1953) is a former international motorcycle speedway rider from Poland.
+He earned 11 international caps for the Poland national speedway team.

 Speedway career

 Słaboń reached the final of the Speedway World Championship in the 1979 Individual Speedway World Championship.
 He has twice won the bronze medal at the Polish Individual Speedway Championship.

-He rode in the top tier of British Speedway, riding for Eastbourne Eagles.
+He rode in the top tier of British Speedway, riding for Eastbourne Eagles during the 1981 British League season but disappointed scoring a season average of only 2.89.

+The majority of his career was spent in his native Poland riding for Sparta Wrocław.

+Family

+His son Krzysztof Słaboń was also a speedway rider.